gaurav-kr-pandey/data-structure-and-algorithm/Sliding Window/01 - Fixed Size/00 - Fixed Size Sliding Window.md

 }
 ```

-> If not using extra DS, remove that step
+> If not using extra data structure (Deque, Queue etc.), remove that step

 ```java
 while (j < n) {